-We are primarily a mental health organization offering a holistic and integrative approach, which means we do not believe you can mend the mind without also tending to the other aspects of an individual’s health and well-being.
+We are primarily a mental health organisation offering a holistic and integrative approach, which means we do not believe you can mend the mind without also tending to the other aspects of an individual’s health and well-being.
 Our philosophy is clearly documented in what we describe as The Story of Health.

-We work across all sectors – with numerous charities, in schools, hospices, colleges, universities, with private and statutory sector institutions, as well as small community based organizations and those in the corporate sectors… and the list goes on.
+We work across all sectors – with numerous charities, in schools, hospices, colleges, universities, with private and statutory sector institutions, as well as small community based organisations and those in the corporate sectors… and the list goes on.

 We have worked face to face with literally tens of thousands of individuals, amassing hundreds of thousands of hours of client experience.
 This is the strength of our model because it’s not built purely on theory, it is built on the evidence of face to face experience.

 We work with individuals, couples, families and groups from all racial, economic and cultural backgrounds.
 We have a ‘practice based evidence’ approach, which means we have constructed a model that has largely been informed by our clinical experience.
 This does not mean that we ignore research; on the contrary, you can see research runs through the veins of our website and the hundreds of audio-visual and written resources we’ve produced.
 However, the typical therapeutic model is largely built on ‘evidence based practice’, which essentially says until we have the evidence, ‘it’, whatever ‘it’ is, doesn’t exist or is questionable, and remains outside the boundaries of credibility.
 We think that this approach ignores so much of what is actually true and effective – because we’re not yet able to prove something does not mean it does not exist.